Moticul/MES/W2/Week  2 - Getting Hands on the Hardware.md

 ## Details

-- What kind of processor is it?
+**- What kind of processor is it?**

+ATSAMD21G18 ARM Cortex M0 processor

-- How much Flash and RAM does it have?
-Any other memory types?
+**- How much Flash and RAM does it have?
+Any other memory types?**

+256 Kilobytes of flash memory
+32 Kilobytes of RAM

-- Does it have any special peripherals?
-(List 3-5 that you find interesting)
+**- Does it have any special peripherals?
+(List 3-5 that you find interesting)**

+1. SX127x  LoRa Transceiver
+2. USB connector
+3. GPIO exposed through through-holes
+4. power header
+5. Reset button
+6. Antenna hole

-- If it has an ADC, what are the features?
+**- If it has an ADC, what are the features?**

-- How much does the board cost vs what the processor costs?
+**- How much does the board cost vs what the processor costs?
 Is the processor in stock anywhere?
-(Try Digikey, Mouser, Octopart, Google, and so on.)
+(Try Digikey, Mouser, Octopart, Google, and so on.)**